jjwithanr/obsidian_bible_study/docs/New Testament/John/John20.md

 #### v.17
 >Jesus said, "Do not hold on to me, for I have not yet returned to the Father.
-Go instead to my brothers and tell them, `I am returning to my Father and your Father, to my God and your God.'"
+Go instead to my brothers and tell them, 'I am returning to my Father and your Father, to my God and your God.'"

 #### v.21
 >Again Jesus said, "Peace be with you!
 As the Father has sent me, I am sending you."